emberjs/rfcs/active/0000-engines.md

 # Motivation

 Large companies are increasingly adopting Ember.js to power their entire product lines.
-Often, this means separate teams (sometimes distributed around the world) working on the same app.
+Often this means separate teams (sometimes distributed around the world) working on the same app.
 Typically, responsibility is shared by dividing the application into one or more "sections".
 How this division is actually implemented varies from team to team.